 Should I pay for assistance to fill out my Free Application for Federal Student Aid (FAFSA)?

-No, you don’t need to.
-If you apply using FAFSA on the Web at www.FAFSA.ed.gov, you get online instructions for each question, and you can chat live online with a customer service representative.
-Another source of free help is the online guide, Completing the FAFSA.
+No; this application process is free of charge.
+When completing FAFSA on the Web at www.FAFSA.ed.gov, you get online instructions for each question, and you can chat live online with a customer service representative.
+Another source of free help is the online guide, completing the FAFSA.

-Whether you apply online or use the paper FAFSA, you can get free help by calling the Federal Student Aid Information Center (FSAIC) at the telephone number(s) listed below or by contacting the Director or Assistant Director of Financial Aid.
+Whether you apply online or use the paper FAFSA, you can get free help by calling the Federal Student Aid Information Center (FSAIC) at the telephone number(s) listed below or by contacting the Office of Financial Aid.

 Federal Student Aid Information Center (FSAIC):